Maze graphics or online Mazes in virtual reality are cool, but nothing can

 screenshot of this Maze in Daedalus can be seen here.

-IX, the immunity challenge for the final four this time was a race through
+the immunity challenge for the final four this time was a race

-a vertical Maze, which was like a 2D Maze flipped on edge.
-The final
+through a vertical Maze, which was like a 2D Maze flipped on edge.
+The

-contestants had to navigate the Maze, climbing up and down ladders to change
+final contestants had to navigate the Maze, climbing up and down ladders to

-their elevation, and find ten different checkpoints within the Maze in any
+change their elevation, and find ten different checkpoints within the Maze in

-order, returning outside after each.
-A screenshot of this Maze in Daedalus can
+any order, returning outside after each.
+A screenshot of this Maze in Daedalus

 through a bird shaped Maze.
 The final contestants had to race through the